SysKitTeam/docs-point/releases/cloud/point-2023-11-15-release-note.md

 * **Improved validations and clearer messaging** added to the Subscriptions portal.
   * Includes details on the number of licenses you need to purchase for Syskit Point or information if you are currently using more licenses for Syskit Point than previously purchased.

-* **Fixed an issue** that made it difficult to click the Send Reminder button for Lifecycle Management when selecting a large number of workspaces.
+* **Fixed a bug** where Teams with Private Channels report returned no results for Syskit Point admins.

+* **Fixed an issue** where creating a SharePoint site provisioning request resulted in an error.

 * **Fixed a bug** that caused issues during automatic sync where new Teams channels were not synced and visible in Syskit Point.

 * **Fixed a bug** where Provisioning used the wrong template for SharePoint sites.

+* **Fixed an issue** that made it difficult to click the Send Reminder button for Lifecycle Management when selecting a large number of workspaces.

 * **Various improvements and minor fixes are available**.